firecannons/MegaMinerAITools/README.md

 Where each numbered folder is a different version of your AI.

-At the beginning of each program it asks you several questions.<br>
+At the beginning of each program it asks you several questions:<br>
-**How many matches do you want for each AI pairing?** - for each pair of AI's that the program makes, how many matches do you want it to play.
+**How many matches do you want for each AI pairing?** - for each pair of AI's that the program makes, how many matches do you want it to play.<br>
 **What is the maximum number of matches you want to run at once?** - how many games to run at once.
-If this is too high, it can lock up your computer.
+If this is too high, it can lock up your computer.<br>
-**What is the name of the game server** - the game server to play the matches on.
+**What is the name of the game server** - the game server to play the matches on.<br>
-**What is the name of the game** - the game you want to play.
+**What is the name of the game** - the game you want to play.<br>